Explore All Topics

 Roth IRA rules

-Roth IRAs are subject to the same rules as traditional IRAs.
-However, there are some exceptions:
+Roth IRAs are subject to many of the same rules as Traditional IRAs.
+However, there are exceptions:

 • You must designate the account as a Roth IRA when you start the account.